-Jeroen van Helden acts as lead counsel in IT tenders and other IT transactions.
-He has specific expertise in software licensing, data protection, IT litigation and compliance issues.
+Jeroen van Helden acts as lead counsel in IT transactions and IT disputes.
+He has specific expertise in software licensing, data protection, IT contracts and compliance issues.
 He likes to share his knowledge of IT law and his enthusiasm for the field in professional journals and through seminars and courses.

 Education and career

 Jeroen studied law at the University of Amsterdam and the University of Michigan.
 He graduated cum laude.
 During his studies he worked as a tutor European legal history, gained experience at a law firm in The Hague and learned basic programming skills.
 After obtaining his master’s degree, he worked for several years as IT legal counsel within the government.
 Since April 2018 he joined the IT, IP & Privacy section of De Clercq Advocaten Notariaat.

 - Lead counsel for businesses and public international organisations on various multi-million euro transactions, including Google Cloud, Oracle Cloud, Amazon Web Services, IBM Passport Advantage, MS Azure and anti-DDoS services.